This post may contain affiliate links. For more information, please see our affiliate policy.

 Kale is a great substitute for collard greens in many recipes, including this one.
 Just discard the stems and tear the leaves into bite-sized pieces.

 Preparing collard greens with salt and acid helps remove the bitter taste.
-In this recipe, we cook the collard greens in salted water and salty bacon fat, then finish the recipe with apple cider vinegar.
+In this recipe, we cook them in salted water and salty bacon fat, then finish the recipe with apple cider vinegar.

 Join Us